Casteller Cava Brut

 << Previous wine Next wine >>

 Meant to evoke all things Catalan, Casteller Cava is a bright, zesty expression of the traditional sparkling wine of Penedès.
 “Casteller,” or “Tower,” refers to the tradition of different clans and villages competing during holiday festivals to see who can build the tallest human tower.
 References to their presence in popular celebrations, especially in the area of Camp de Tarragona, first started to appear during the eighteenth century.
 In 2006, the Casteller tradition was named by UNESCO as an Intangible Heritage of Humanity, owing to its widespread practice in Catalonia over the course of many centuries.
 This lovely bubbly honors the tradition and conviviality of these festivals and the long tradition of sparkling winemaking in Catalonia.
-Dry, with beautiful texture lent by 12 months on the lees, Casteller is a perfect aperitif for celebrations of all sorts – though we ask that you refrain from building human towers if you’ve been drinking!
+Winemaker Maria Galup has crafted a dry, beautiful textured Cava lent by 12 months on the lees.
+Casteller is a perfect aperitif for celebrations of all sorts – though we ask that you refrain from building human towers if you’ve been drinking!
 Salùd!

 WHAT MAKES THIS WINE UNIQUE?

 Unlike a lot of Cava these days, Casteller comes only from estate-grown native varieties , and spends 12 months on the lees in bottle.
 Clean, bright and dry, this is a textbook example of traditional Cava profile and sets a very high bar for those new to the style.

 2021 91 International Wine & Spirits Competition; Top 100 values of 2010 by Wine Enthusiast